lobendan/gvsu-cis350-Team-1/docs/project_proposal.md

 The results should be output in a generated Excel file.

-FEATURES:
+# FEATURES:
-    -Simple GUI (Desirable)
+    -Simple GUI (Essential)
     -Collect trading data (Essential)
-    -Analyze the data (Desirable)
+    -Analyze the data (Essential)
     -Create trading strategies from data (Essential)
     -Suggest trades / auto trade based on strategies (Essential) -Automatically open and close real trades on exchanges (Optional)

-# Anticipated Technologies
+# Incorporated Technologies

-UPDATE

-Use APIs and/or webscrapers to get the data.
-Technologies to create the desktop APP (GUI).
-Use openpyxl or similar module to create the Excel files.
+- Taapi.io to get live data
+- binance to open and close crypto trades
+- D3 for data visualization in the front end

 # Method/Approach